Can You Pray in Hagia Sophia? (2026)

 • Isha (night, 4 Rak’ah)

-Depending on which salah it is, there is a different number of Rak’ahs for each prayer as given above.
+Depending on which salah it is, the number of Rak’ahs varies for each prayer, as shown above.

 Hagia Sophia from the side

-During the Islamic prayers, there is a rope separating the front prayer portion of Hagia Sophia.
+During Islamic prayers, a rope separates the front prayer portion of Hagia Sophia.
 Attendants urge all visitors who won’t partake in the prayer to go behind the rope.

 Can you pray in Hagia Sophia?
 Many people gather inside Hagia Sophia just before Maghrib prayer time